KarlSchwenk/mobility-data-creator/README.md

 For the already provided example data, the created raw data points are visualized here:
 ![](data/raw_mobility_data.PNG)
-In addition, the logic of how the sequence of journeys should be appended can be adapted in [`trip_creation.py`](trip_creation.py).
+In addition, the logic of how the sequence of journeys is extended can be adapted in [`trip_creation.py`](trip_creation.py).

 ---------